-The time stepping used for non-diffusive processes is the well-known leapfrog scheme [?].
+The time stepping used for processes other than diffusion is the well-known leapfrog scheme [Mesinger and Arakawa 1976].
+This scheme is widely used for advection processes in low-viscosity fluids.
 It is a time centred scheme, i.e. the RHS in (3.1) is evaluated at time step t, the now time step.
-It is only used for non-diffusive terms, that is momentum and tracer advection, pressure gradient, and Coriolis terms.
-This scheme is widely used for advective processes in low-viscosity fluids.
+It may be used for momentum and tracer advection, pressure gradient, and Coriolis terms, but not for diffusion terms.
 It is an efficient method that achieves second-order accuracy with just one right hand side evaluation per time step.
 Moreover, it does not artificially damp linear oscillatory motion nor does it produce instability by amplifying the oscillations.
-These advantages are somewhat diminished by the large phase-speed error of the leapfrog scheme, and the unsuitability of leapfrog differencing for the representation of diffusive and Rayleigh damping processes.
+These advantages are somewhat diminished by the large phase-speed error of the leapfrog scheme, and the unsuitability of leapfrog differencing for the representation of diffusion and Rayleigh damping processes.
 However, the scheme allows the coexistence of a numerical and a physical mode due to its leading third order dispersive error.
 In other words a divergence of odd and even time steps may occur.
-To prevent it, the leapfrog scheme is often used in association with a Robert-Asselin time filter (thereafter the LF-RA scheme).
-This filter, first designed by ? and more comprehensively studied by ?, is a kind of laplacian diffusion in time that mixes odd and even time steps :
+To prevent it, the leapfrog scheme is often used in association with a Robert-Asselin time filter (hereafter the LF-RA scheme).
+This filter, first designed by Robert [1966] and more comprehensively studied by Asselin [1972], is a kind of laplacian diffusion in time that mixes odd and even time steps :